caicai67/TeamGamefeels/Milestone2/TeamGameFeels_m2_readme.txt

 			Theme: Futuristic enclosed space dimension

-			Compound Objects and Joints: hinged restaurant doors and hinged ramp
+			Compound Objects and Joints: hinged restaurant doors and hinged ramp.
+Created stairs and their collider myself.

 			Terrain: Multiple terrains and stairs and decks.